return42/sphkerneldoc/linux_src_doc/arch/arm/mach-omap2/prm3xxx_c.rst

     initialize PM related registers for PRM

-    :param bool has_uart4:
+    :param has_uart4:
         SoC has UART4
+    :type has_uart4: bool

-    :param bool has_iva:
+    :param has_iva:
         SoC has IVA
+    :type has_iva: bool

 .. _`omap3_prm_init_pm.description`: